Stocks take a breather following Thursday’s rally

-U.S. stocks were gearing up for a flat open, following Thursday’s rally.
+U.S. stocks were flat Friday morning following Thursday’s rally.

 Continue Reading Below